ibm-js/delite/docs/Invalidating.md

 in order to add the ability to watch a set of invalidating properties and delay to the next execution frame the refresh following the changes of the values of these properties.

-For that purpose the mixin is adding two lifecycle phases to the class.
+For that purpose the mixin adds two lifecycle phases to the class.

 The first phase is the refresh properties phase.
-It is used to reconcialate instances properties after they have been set.
-A typical example is making sure the value of a range component is correctly set between min and max values and that max value is bigger than min value.
+It is used to reconciliate instances properties after they have been set.
+A typical example is making sure the value of a range component is correctly set between min and max values and that the max value is bigger than min value.
 This phase is optional and not all classes leveraging `delite/Invalidating` will need it.

 The second phase is the refresh rendering phase.
 It is used to refresh the rendering of the class (usually a `delite/Widget`) based on the new values of the changed properties.
-The advantage compare doing that is a custom setter or through template binding is that for several properties changes the refresh rendering phase will be called only once making sure the rendering is not modified several times in a row leading to better performances.
+The advantage compared to doing that in a custom setter or through template binding is that for several properties changes the refresh rendering phase will be called only once leading to better performance by making sure the rendering is not modified several times in a row

 Depending on the complexity of your widget you might or might not need to rely on `delite/Invalidating`.